hassankhan/config/README.md

 When loading a directory, the path is `glob`ed and files are loaded in by name alphabetically.

+**Warning:** Do not include untrusted configuration in PHP format.
+It could contain and execute malicious code.

 ### Loading string

 Configuration from string can be created via the factory method `load()` or